docker/docs/get-started/part5.md

     ```

-6. Check the web page at one of your nodes (e.g. `http://192.168.99.101`) and take a look at the results of the visitor counter, which is now live and storing information on Redis.
+6. Check the web page at one of your nodes, such as `http://192.168.99.101`, and take a look at the results of the visitor counter, which is now live and storing information on Redis.

     ![Hello World in browser with Redis](images/app-in-browser-redis.png)